Slow cooker white chicken chili is creamy and delicious. This creamy crock pot white chicken chili is easy to make and so full of flavor.

 - Add onions and garlic on top of chilis and corn in slow cooker.

 - Add remaining ingredients to a large bowl except for cream cheese.
 Stir well and pour into slow cooker.
-Do not stir and place the lid on the pot.
+Do not stir in slow cooker and place the lid on.

 - Cook on high for 4 hours, or you can cook on low for 6 to 8 hours.

-- Remove cooked chicken from slow cooker and allow it to cool slightly on cutting board.
+- Remove cooked chicken with slotted spoon from slow cooker and allow it to cool slightly on cutting board.
 Either shred or chop into bite sized chunks, chicken will fall right apart.

 - Return chicken to chili and stir until blended.